-There are many ways of getting involved at the Sustainability Academy: [Please note: 2020-2021 will be a different year, where volunteers may not be allowed inside the building, due to COVID-19 precautions.]
+There are many ways of getting involved at the Sustainability Academy:

 - Be a reading mentor via the Everybody Wins! program

 - Serve as a Room Coordinator in your child’s class (see more below)